jgoerzen/docker-debian-base/README.md

 symlink /sbin/init to /bin/true, then tell init to re-exec itself.
 This causes PID 1 to finally exit.

-One of the preinit scripts makes sure that `/sbin/init` properly links to `/sbin/init.real` at boot time.
+With sysvinit, one of the preinit scripts makes sure that `/sbin/init` properly links to `/sbin/init.real` at boot time.

 With systemd in buster/sid, no special code for all this is needed;
 systemd handles it internally with no fuss.